 Professor Serena Nik-Zainal's Biosciences #Inspire lecture on bullying and harassment in academia

-The University of Sheffield's School of Biosciences is delighted to welcome Professor Serena Nik-Zainal, Professor of Genomic Medicine and Bioinformatics and CRUK Advanced Clinician Scientist and Honorary Consultant in Clinical Genetics at the University of Cambridge, as the next speaker for the Biosciences #Inspire lecture series.
+The University of Sheffield's School of Biosciences were delighted to welcome Professor Serena Nik-Zainal, Professor of Genomic Medicine and Bioinformatics and CRUK Advanced Clinician Scientist and Honorary Consultant in Clinical Genetics at the University of Cambridge, as a recent speaker for the Biosciences #Inspire lecture series.

 The Biosciences #Inspire lectures aim to champion scientists from underrepresented and minority groups in the Biosciences, and promote discussions about how to create a more inclusive working and learning environment.

-This event is focused on discussions around bullying and harassment in academia.
-It consists of a talk from Professor Serena Nik-Zainal and will be followed by a discussion panel exploring how we can combat inappropriate behaviour in the workplace with Professor Rob Freckleton, Head of the School of Bisociences, and Anita Hargreaves, from the University of Sheffield HR policy team; and Jenny Lloyd from the Faculty of Science HR team.
+This event focused on discussions around bullying and harassment in academia.
+It consisted of a talk from Professor Serena Nik-Zainal and was followed by a discussion panel exploring how we can combat inappropriate behaviour in the workplace with Professor Rob Freckleton, Head of the School of Bisociences; Anita Hargreaves, from the University of Sheffield HR policy team; and Jenny Lloyd from the Faculty of Science HR team.

 More about Professor Serena Nik-Zainal